0xBlueCat/poddb-evm/docs/PodDB.md

 #### 4.3.3. special flags

-The Flags field of the TagClass defines some tags that can change some default behavior of PodDB.
+The Flags field of the TagClass defines some flags that can change some default behavior of PodDB.

-The Flags field is an Uint8 type and can have up to 8 tags.
-Currently, there is only 1 tags used:
+The Flags field is an Uint8 type and can have up to 8 flags.
+Currently, there is only 1 flags used:

-`1.0X01 is the Multi-Issuer flag bit;`
+`1.0X80 is the Deprecated flag;`

 By, or ("or") can be combined with '|' operator.

-**Multi-Issue flag**
+**Deprecated flag**

-By default, a TagObject can only have one Tag under a TagClass.
-For example, TagClass defines a user permission.

-If a user (TagObject) owns this Tag, it means that the user has a TagClass-defined permission.

-At the same time, the contract can obtain this Tag through TagClassId and TagObject.

-However, in some cases, a TagObject needs multiple Tag data under the same TagClass, such as a TagClass that can define a diary, and users can submit multiple diaries under this TagClass.

-In this case, you can set the Multi-Issue flag when defining TagClass;

-It should be noted that if a TagClass sets the Multi-Issue tag bit, the Tag under this TagClass will not be stored on the chain,

-it is also impossible to check whether this TagObject has this Tag in the contract or obtain this Tag in the contract.

-Tag with Multi-Issue flag set can only be queried and used off-chain.
+A TagClass with Deprecated flag indicates that it has expired.

+You can view and delete those Tags under this TagClass, but you cannot create and modify those Tags.

 ### 4.4 Tag